In this tutorial, a compressible aerodynamic simulation of a golf ball is performed.

 c.
 Slip Walls

-Add a Slip Wall boundary condition on the top, bottom, and right face of the domain.
-Leave only the symmetry plane unassigned.
+Add a Slip Wall boundary condition on the top, bottom, and right faces of the domain.
+Leave the symmetry plane unassigned.

 e.
 Rotating Walls